 Click Another email, and enter firstname.lastname@example.org into the E-Mail 2 address.

-You must add email@example.com to your Safe List as follows:
+Add email@example.com to your Safe List:

 At the top of the page, click on the Junk E-mail Protection link.